ShangjinTang/dotfiles/README.md

 - ArchLinux x86_64 (also supported in WSL2)
   - script `mpac install` to install all essential packages
 - Ubuntu 22.04 x86_64 (also supported in WSL2)
-  - only focus on one recently LTS version, because the installation steps are hard to maintain across different Ubuntu distributions
+  - only focus on one recently LTS version, because the installation steps are hard to maintain across different Ubuntu versions

 Partially supported: